 3 layered nonsense and our Autonagar group memories.

-You can put a spicy potato masala inside or make it without it.
+You can put a spicy potato stuffing inside to make a stuffed bread pakora or make it without it.
 This particular recipe is known as 3 layered nonsense in my home.
 My parents have made this so many times at parties when we were young.

 Our friend circle is known as the Autonagar group and it had each family belonging to a different mother tongue, speaking a different language when at home but each communicated well with Hindi the national language.
 Much like Mini-India.
 Thus, they learnt each others customs and food preparations celebrated all festivals and enjoyed every bit as a big family.
 Autonagar was the the place they began to stay when they first started their job in Visakhapatnam in 1981.Hence, the name stuck on.
 Even today, all friends fondly remember this recipe even though they stay in different cities and countries.
 Trust me friendships of 30+ years staying fresh and reliable just like this humble bread pakoda.
-This is the name my Dad gave and I always love serving it to him and the family.
+This is the name my Dad gave when somebody asked him what is this dish.
+It tastes wonderful.

 Thus, this recipe will always be special to me.
 They are my pick-me up when I am down.
 As each plate comes with so many fond memories!

 Sharing this recipe so that you can make some too.